 The Xperia 1 was the start of a new flagship range from Sony, with a new aspect ratio and truly top-end specs.
-But it was announced in February, and while most companies leave a year between models, Sony isn’t most companies.
+Given it was introduced in February 2019, we're expecting a successor around the same time in 2020 - and we're now hearing rumors about the Sony Xperia 2.

 We’ve also come up with a wish list of things that we want from the phone, so read on for our constantly updated guide to the handset, covering everything we’ve heard and everything we’re hoping for.